South Carolina General Assembly

 SECTION 1.
 Article 1, Chapter 1, Title 6 of the S.C.
 Code is amended by adding:

 Section 6-1-145.
-(A) For purposes of this section, "roadside market" means a direct-to-consumer point located near a roadway where an individual farmer sells farm products produced on his farm in this State to the general public, including fresh produce and farm goods such as honey, eggs, and jellies.
+(A) For purposes of this section, "roadside market" means a direct-to-consumer point located near a roadway on a farmer's leased or owned farm property that the farmer controls where an individual farmer sells farm products produced on his farm in this State to the general public, including fresh produce and farm goods such as honey, eggs, and jellies.
 A roadside market does not include multivendor farmers' markets or similar outlets.
+Hemp based products designed to be ingested are not permitted to be sold in a roadside market.

 (B) Notwithstanding another provision of law, a roadside market, as defined in subsection (A), may not be classified or required by a county or municipality to be zoned as a commercial operation.

-(F) A roadside market seeking certification as a Certified Roadside Market by the South Carolina Department of Agriculture under the Roadside Market Incentive Program pursuant to Article 5, Chapter 19, Title 46 and regulations promulgated pursuant to that article may not be exempt from the requirements of that voluntary program by the provisions of this article.
+(E) A roadside market seeking certification as a Certified Roadside Market by the South Carolina Department of Agriculture under the Roadside Market Incentive Program pursuant to Article 5, Chapter 19, Title 46 and regulations promulgated pursuant to that article may not be exempt from the requirements of that voluntary program by the provisions of this section.

 SECTION 2.
 This act takes effect upon approval by the Governor.